Confined Space Recognition, Atmospheric Testing, and Entry Controls

 Test Your Knowledge

-What is wrong with relying on one atmospheric reading taken only at the opening?
+What is the acceptable oxygen concentration range for confined space entry, and what is wrong with a single reading taken only at the opening?

 A